whitlow6/Azure---Role-Based-Access-Control/README.md

 Role-Based Access Control Student Lab
 ### 1️⃣ **Use the Azure portal to create a user account for Joseph Price**
 1. Start a browser session and sign-in to the Azure portal https://portal.azure.com/
+2. In the Search resources, services, and docs text box at the top of the Azure portal page, type Microsoft Entra ID and press the Enter key.